runeisnot-email/rune-rfc/protocol.md

     210 REGISTERED <USERNAME>@<DOMAIN>

-Otherwise the server responds with a status code and immediately close the
+Otherwise, the server responds with a status code and immediately close the
 connection:

     410 REGISTRATION CHALLENGE FAILED